Vaalu: Plot

-Sharp aka Vaalu (Silambarasan) is a carefree, jobless youth leading a life without any worry in the world.
-He falls in love with Priya (Hansika Motwani) after seeing her in the rain in a bus stop.
-Priya has a maternal uncle Anbu (Aditya), a powerful businessman, whom she is set to marry to fulfill her parents' wishes.
+Sharp aka Vaalu is a carefree, jobless youth leading a life without any worry in the world.
+He falls in love with Priya after seeing her in the rain at a bus stop.
+Priya has a maternal uncle Anbu, a powerful businessman, whom she is set to marry to fulfill her parents' wishes.
 The rest of the film deals with Sharp winning over Priya.